 - Delivery (handover)

-If, as a designer, you’re dealing with a client who hasn’t produced a design brief, it’s important to have your own questionnaire to supply at the outset.
+If, as a designer, you’re dealing with a client who hasn’t produced a brief, it’s important to have your own set of questions to supply at the outset.

-I list a number of client questions and explain their importance in the Logo Design Love book.
+You’ll find a number of client questions, and details of their importance, in the Logo Design Love book.